andyjessop/vs-router/README.md

 ### The `notFound` route

-A `notFound` path is added automatically and defaults to `/404`.
+A `notFound` route is added automatically and defaults to `/404`.
 In order to override it, register a new root with the `notFound` name:

 ```js
 const router = createRouter('/', {